 3D Graphics with Scene Kit is an interactive book about Apple’s high level 3D rendering framework for Mac OS X and iOS.
-It is written by me, David Rönnqvist, and is available for pre-order from the iBooks Store.
+It is written by me, David Rönnqvist, and is available for from the iBooks Store.

 Scene Kit is a high-level, Objective-C framework for 3D rendering.
 It is a peer technology to other graphics technologies like Core Image and Core Animation.
 As an OS X or iOS developer, this means that you get to work with a lot of familiar concepts and frameworks.